 Can you use polymer capacitors?

 Polymer capacitors look like surface mount electrolytic capacitors, but use a powder rather than a liquid electrolyte.
 As a result, they don’t leak and can be a good replacement for old leaky caps.
-If you would like your computer to be recapped with polymers, just ask, but be aware that polymer caps are more expensive, so the recapping will cost a little more.
+If you would like your computer to be recapped with polymers, just ask, but be aware that polymer caps aren’t available in all of the required sizes for vintage Macs, and they are more expensive, so the recapping will cost a little more.